UlysseusCitiesMD

 • Contents:

-• Urban and rural AC distribution networks:
+• Urban and rural AC distribution networks (0,8 ECTS):

-o Protection system for smart grids
+o Protection system for MV and LV smart grids

-• Energy production technologies:
+• Energy production and storage technologies (0,6 ECTS):

-o Renewable: wind and PV generation
+o PV generation

 o Cogeneration